 Serving the community is a central component of the BFEC's mission.
 Community members are invited to explore our 480-acre preserve, wildlife garden and seven miles of trail, which are open from dawn to dusk.
-The BFEC offers open-to-the-public programs and events, such as star gazing, full moon hikes, prairie tours, and an annual nature photography contest.
-The Center also regularly hosts school field trips for elementary schools in Knox County.
+The BFEC offers public programs and events such as star gazing, full moon hikes, prairie tours and an annual nature photography contest.
+The center regularly hosts field trips for Knox County elementary schools.
 Check the links below for more information or check the calendar for upcoming events.

 The BFEC hosts school field trips for nearly 1,000 children every year.
 Since its inception in 1996, more than 14,000 elementary school children from throughout Knox County have visited.
 Programs offer hands-on, outdoor explorations to inspire curiosity and wonder about nature while addressing Ohio academic science standards.

 The BFEC offers programs every month on topics such as star gazing, winter trees, wild edible plants or hunting for salamanders.
-Check our calendar often, or contact us to join our mail / email list and receive regular notices.
+Check our calendar often or join our mail/email list and receive regular notices.

 These two events are held in April every year at the Kenyon Athletic Center and offer opportunities to do something healthy for yourself and the planet.

 Runners and walkers of all ages are always welcome at the BFEC.
-We host a number of events throughout the year, including the Mudman Triple, The Kokosing Miles, The Earth Day Challenge 1/2 Marathon and Four Mile Run and a number of less formal 5 and 10 Kilometer events.
+We host a number of events throughout the year including the Mudman Triple, The Kokosing Miles, the Earth Day Challenge 1/2 Marathon & 4-Mile Run and a number of less formal 5 and 10 kilometer events.

 Photographs of our natural world remind us of the beauty to be found when we take the time to look.
 Every year, community members are invited to enter this contest in celebration of our scenic Knox County.
 Photographs are due in mid-October, and a contest show takes places at our Fall Harvest Festival.
 Prizes are awarded in adult, children's (15 and under) and student divisions.
 Visit the photo contest page for entry guidelines.